rpodols/social-network-api/README.md

 [Click here for more license info!](https://choosealicense.com/licenses/mit/)

 ## Tests
-* tests can be run by using Insomnia, and testing different get, post, put, and delete commands once the server is running.
+* tests can be run by using Insomnia, and testing different get, post, put, and delete commands once the server is running.  all possible route combination tests demonstrated (working) in below video.

 ## Questions
 * any questions, please feel free to reach out via email to rdpodols@gmail.com